EmanueleCiriachi/Sitecore-TinyMCERTE/README.md

 # Sitecore-TinyMCERTE
 This is a Sitecore Control that uses the Tiny MCE Editor in place of the default one

-If you are not using the full package, the following instructions must be followed:
+If you are not installing the full Sitecore Package available at http://emanueleciriachi.net/tinymce-sitecore-usage-configuration/, the following instructions must be followed:

 -download and install the "TinyMCE for Sitecore - Core Items-1.0.zip" package; this will install the required items in the Code database.